 NYC has something to offer every season of the year, but fall is particularly magical.
 The arrival of autumn fills the city’s calendar with theater, ballet, and celebrations as NYC starts gearing up for the holidays.
 From pumpkin patches and pumpkin spice to fall foliage and fun activities and events, there is something for both adults and families with kids to see and experience in the city.
 Read on for the top things to do in NYC this fall.

 Go Leaf Peeping

 The best thing about fall is its spectacular color show.
 Follow the New York fall foliage report to find out when leaves will reach their peak.
-Stroll around Central Park’s best spots: the Ramble (73rd to 79th St), the North Woods (101st St to 110th St) and the Reservoir (85th St to 96th St).
+Stroll around Central Park’s best spots to see the changing colors: the Ramble (73rd to 79th St.), the North Woods (101st to 110th St.), and the Reservoir (85th to 96th St.).

-Rent an old-fashioned rowboat in Loeb Boathouse until November and see the fall colors from a different perspective.
+Rent an old-fashioned rowboat at the Loeb Boathouse until November and see the fall colors from a different perspective.
 Perfect for a date or family picnic!